Richardbrown85/creative-wave-design/README.md

 ## Features

 Every page features a responsive navigation bar with the creative wave deisgn logo in the top left corner which acts as a homepage link as well.
 Full desktop view has an enquiry button that links to the enquiry form page.
-All pages has a footer with social media links for Instagram and Facebook and copyright information.
+All pages have a footer with social media links for Instagram and Facebook and copyright information.

 Every page is styled in the same colour scheme so it creates a consistent look.
+Every page in desktop view has a full screen background image of the logo for creative wave design repeated in a symmetric pattern with the opaciy set a 60% this was created in Abode illustrator.
+This is also fixed so the website content scrolls over it.
+On smaller screens this is set to none with a media query to have a background colour instead
+#F9F9F9.

+### Home

+Home page includes a header in over the rainbow (font) with logo for creative wave design

 ## Typography and Colour Palette